Charlie9009/CI_PP4_BLOG/README.md

 ### User stories covered by this feature:

     5. As A Site User I can search for posts so I can find the relevant one for me.
-    11. As a Site Admin I can search for posts so that I can find posts I am interested in.
 <hr>

 * **Open Post**